Is it illegal to sleep in my car?

 - Don’t drive if you feel too tired – it’s better to cancel an appointment than to put yourself and others at risk

-- Take breaks – the Highway Code recommends taking a break of at least 15 minutes after two hours of driving.
+- Take breaks – the Highway Code recommends taking a break of at least 15 minutes after two hours of driving

-- If you do feel sleepy when driving, find somewhere safe to stop, take a 15-minute power nap, have a strong cup of coffee and make sure you feel awake before you head off again.
+- If you do feel sleepy when driving, find somewhere safe to stop, take a 15-minute power nap, have a strong cup of coffee and make sure you feel awake before you head off again

-- Be mindful of any medication that can cause drowsiness – check the side effects on the label and monitor how your body reacts to it before you drive.
+- Be mindful of any medication that can cause drowsiness – check the side effects on the label and monitor how your body reacts to it before you drive

 Find out more about driving with medical conditions.

-How to get a (relatively) good night’s sleep in your car
+How to sleep in your car

 - Lock the doors